Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTS

-We also provide the values of sampling probability that led to the best performance for each environment in Table \ref{tab:sampling_prob}.
-Interestingly, for Acrobot and HIV Treatment environments, just $D_{stable}^\Pi$ was enough to get the optimal performance and we did not need to pay any privacy cost of DP-SGD during model training.
+We also note the optimal settings of sampling probabilities in Table \ref{tab:sampling_prob}.
+Interestingly, for Acrobot (with CQL and BCQ) and HIV Treatment (with CQL) environments, just $D_{stable}^\Pi$ suffices to get the optimal performance in high $\varepsilon$-region and we did not need to pay any privacy cost of DP-SGD during model training.
+We also report the variation of performance with various mixes of the two datasets (by varying $p$) in Table~\ref{tab:ablation}.

-Figure \ref{fig:app_eps_plots} compares the performance of our method with DP-SGD across different values of $\epsilon$.
-All the results are averaged over 3 runs and $95\%$ confidence intervals are also reported.
-Note that our method degenerates to DP-SGD if we take $\epsilon_1 = 0, \epsilon_2 = \epsilon$ for any given $\epsilon$, which is what we do in the lower $\epsilon$-region ($\epsilon \leq 5$ for Lunar Lander and CartPole, and $\epsilon \leq 2.5$ for Acrobot) where the privacy budget is not enough to get sufficient stable data for training.